farhiongit/c_thread_pool/README.md

 It then waits for all the tasks to be completed by workers.
 `threadpool` should not be used after a call to `threadpool_wait_and_destroy ()`.

-### 4. Monitoring of the thread pool activity
+### 4. Monitor the thread pool activity

-A monitoring of the thread pool can optionally be activated by calling
+A monitoring of the thread pool activity can optionally be activated by calling
 ```c
 threadpool_monitor_handler threadpool_set_monitor (struct threadpool *threadpool, threadpool_monitor_handler new)
 ```